-Hence, the chances of getting a personal loan from any financial institute is quite moderate and only those candidates who fit into the credit criteria designed by any financial institution are eligible for a loan.
-Before discussing about your probability of getting a personal loan, you must understand the basic difference between Secured and Unsecured loans.
+Hence, the chances of getting a personal loan from any financial institution are quite moderate and only those candidates who fit into the credit criteria designed by any financial institution are eligible for a loan.
+Before discussing your probability of getting a personal loan, you must understand the basic difference between Secured and Unsecured loans.

 The Difference Between Secured and Unsecured Loans

 As discussed before, a personal loan is classified as an unsecured loan which implies that there’s no collateral necessary to apply for the loan and the approval of your loan solely depends on the bank analysis about your repaying capability.
 Whereas, in case of secured loans such as car loan or home loan, the bank has the security in terms of the vehicle or house for which you have applied the loan for.
 To assure repayment and manage the high risk of personal loans, the banks and other financial institutions rely only on individuals with high credit score.